caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

 **changecentre**
 --------------------------------------------------

-  changes the phase centre
+  Change the phase centre.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this section
+    Enable the 'changecentre' segment.

   **ra**

     *str*, *optional*, *default = 0h0m0.0s*

-    J2000 RA of new phase centre, format XXhXXmXX.XXs, default is empty string
+    J2000 RA of the new phase centre, in the format XXhXXmXX.XXs .

   **dec**

     *str*, *optional*, *default = 0d0m0.0s*

-    J2000 Dec of new phase centre, format XXdXXmXX.XXs, default is empty string
+    J2000 Dec of the new phase centre, in the format XXdXXmXX.XXs .